Reasons I dislike the theatre business model

 4. Not exactly asset-light:

-Owning or renting prime real estate for theater locations can be a substantial financial commitment.
-Cinemas require spacious facilities, comfortable seating, high-quality projection equipment, and state-of-the-art sound systems, all of which come with significant costs.
+Owning or renting prime real estate for theatre locations is a substantial financial commitment.
+Cinemas require spacious facilities, comfortable seating, high quality projection equipment, and state of the art sound systems, all of which come with significant costs.

-For a company like PVR Inox, adding a new screen could cost 2.5 Crore if not more.
-Assuming you add 5 screens at a new multiplex that’s 12.5 Crore.
+For a company like PVR Inox, adding a new screen can cost Rs 2.5 crore or more.
+Assuming you add five screens at a new multiplex, the investment would be around Rs 12.5 crore.

 5. Battling online shoppers: